-Our final count was $222,019.71, which puts us over our goal of $201,000.
+Our goal this year is to raise $200,000 in gifts and pledges.
 Given the challenging economic climate of the past few years, we are especially grateful to all of the alumni, parents, grandparents, friends, and members of the senior class who continue to help us stay strong and further the mission of Whitworth University.
-Whether or not you made a gifrt, we've loved hearing from you this year!
+Whether or not you made a gift, we'd love to hear from you this year!

 Please note that your application requires a current résumé.
 Minimum qualifications include verbal and written mastery of the English language, excellent communication skills, a positive attitude about Whitworth and a strong sense of professionalism in representing the university.
 Applicants must be current Whitworth students.

 The Whitworth Phonathon team hires new callers at the beginning of the fall and spring semesters and occasionally throughout the year.
 To find out whether there are currently any calling positions open, please contact Teresa Norlin at email@example.com.

 These gifted and committed callers have earned entry into the George F. Whitworth Phonathon Honor Society by raising significant amounts of money for The Whitworth Fund during their time working at the phonathon.